Capture the magic of peach season all-year long with this tutorial on how to freeze peaches.

 Clingstone peaches are more likely to be found earlier in peach season, with freestone peaches being common towards the end of the season.

-- Start by slicing vertically through the entire peach, beginning at the stem and ending at the opposite side.
+Step 1: Slice vertically through the entire peach, beginning at the stem and ending at the opposite side.

-- Then, carefully hold the peach and slice a segment off from the first cut mark.
-Using your knife, gently pop out that first segment.
+Step 3: Using your knife, gently pop out that first segment.
 This step can be the most challenging, but once it's done it's easy breezy to cut the remaining segments.

-- Continue to slice 7 more segments, and twist off each one.
+Step 4: Continue to slice 7 more segments, and twist off each one.
 This method is gentler and easier than separating the halves of a clingstone peach.

-- Place the peaches on a parchment lined sheet tray, with space in between each and freeze until solid, at least 4 hours
+Step 3: Place the peaches on a parchment lined sheet tray, with space in between each and freeze until solid, at least 4 hours

 Store the peaches in an air tight container.
 Plastic bags or silicone bags are good.
 Try to remove as much air from them as possible.
 Obviously, if you have a vacuum sealer, that would be the best way to preserve them for longer.